Rivers Assembly gives Fubara 48 hours to present 2025 budget - Daily Trust

-The 27 members of the Rivers State House of Assembly led by Martins Amaewhule on Monday issued a 48 hours’ ultimatum to Governor Similanayi Fubara to present the 2025 state appropriation bill.
+The Rivers State House of Assembly, led by Speaker Martins Amaewhule, has given Governor Siminalayi Fubara 48 hours to present the 2025 appropriation bill.

-The ultimatum was issued by the lawmakers during plenary in Port Harcourt on Monday.

-Governor Fubara had on January 2, 2025 signed N1.1 trillion 2025 budget into law after it was presented to the Victor Oko Jumbo led 4-member House of Assembly.
+Governor Fubara had on January 2, 2025, signed a N1.1 trillion budget into law after presenting it to a faction of the Assembly led by Victor Oko-Jumbo, which comprises only four members.

-Governor Fubara had in a state wide broadcast on Sunday said that he would implement the Supreme Court judgement without reservation after studying the content of the Certified True Copy of the judgement.
+In a statewide broadcast on Sunday, the governor pledged to implement the Supreme Court ruling after studying the Certified True Copy (CTC) of the judgment.

-In the meantime there is heavy security presence at the GRA Assembly quarters where the lawmakers use as their temporary chambers.

-Our reporter learnt that a combined team of policemen and DSS were deployed to the Assembly quarters in the early hours of Monday.

 Discover the latest trends on Temu!
 Shop mobile phones, fashion, beauty, home essentials & more.
 Start exploring now!